 All data sources require authorization.
 The exact process depends on the data source: for some, a special token is required, while others need you to authenticate via OAuth.
-To make it easier, we provide a detailed help section for each data source.
+We provide a detailed help section for each data source to make it easier.

 Configuring Data Pipelines